mkejeiri/Domain-Driven-Design/README.md

 - Repository public method should work only with aggregates/aggregateRoots/Root entities.
 - If we have to retrieve a sub-entity we need to get aggregate first and then access to the sub-entity. e.g. SnackMachine snackMachine= repository.GetBySlotId(slotId) here we get SnackMachine and not slot.
-- In Web based app we don't work with domain object in de-attach mode, thus the lazy loading makes sense, the reverse is true for desktop apps (domain objects are in de-attach mode).
+- In Web based app we don't work with domain object in deattached mode, thus the lazy loading makes sense, the reverse is true for desktop apps (domain objects are in attached mode).

 **_Repository anti-pattern_**
  --------------------------------------------------------